panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 A **grapheme** is how a user thinks about a character.
 A concrete image of a grapheme displayed on the screen is named **glyph**.

-In many cases a single Unicode character represents a single grapheme.
+In many cases, a single Unicode character represents a single grapheme.
 For instance `U+0066` *LATIN SMALL LETTER F* is an English writing `f`.

 There are cases when a grapheme contains a sequence of characters.